siritami/lnreader-plugins/README.md

 </details>

 [^1]: This plugin is incompatible with the original LNReader as it utilizes new APIs introduced in [LNReader-Extended](https://github.com/Yuneko-dev/lnreader-extended)
+[^2]: This plugin has been discontinued and removed due to the poor quality of the website.

 ### Install URL
 ```sh